discos/doc/developer/howto/github/branch_and_merge.rst

         modified:   README.md

-   $ git commit -m "updated README.md for the doc example" [master 4ba4caa] updated README.md for the doc example
+   $ git commit -m "fix issue #xxx: updated README.md for the doc example" [master 4ba4caa] fix issue #xxx: updated README.md for the doc example
     1 file changed, 1 insertion(+)

 We can see how git has just created a new *commit* on our local repository.
 The commit